 “This coronavirus has disrupted life as we know it, including the critical economic role played by Alabama small businesses,” said Governor Kay Ivey.
 “Only a few short weeks ago, our economy was the strongest it had been in the past 100 years due to the hard work and entrepreneurship of Alabama Small Business Owners.
 We need our businesses up and running and back at full employment as soon as possible.
 I urge business owners to act today and be prepared to apply for assistance designed specifically to get them in front of the line when relief checks are written.”

 The U.S. Treasury Department’s website provides specific information regarding the resources being made available related to Coronavirus relief, including initial guidance.

-Under the section entitled Assistance for Small Businesses, there are four links entitled:
+Under the section entitled Assistance for Small Businesses, there are three links entitled:

 This is preliminary information and additional guidance is expected.

 View Governor Ivey’s letter to small business owners here.

 View the Paycheck Protection Program borrower fact sheet here.